 Noise sensitive receptors include residences, schools, hospitals, churches and similar uses that are sensitive to noise.
-Sensitive land uses in the vicinity of the project site include the James Apartments located approximately 100 feet to the south of the project boundary, Western Sierra Collegiate Academy located approximately 450 feet to the west, St. Matthew Lutheran Church located approximately 700 feet to the southeast, Knowledge Tree Children's Academy located approximately 2,100 feet to the northeast, and the future West Oaks Townhomes located approximately 2,000 feet to the east.
+Sensitive land uses in the vicinity of the project site include the James Apartments located approximately 300 feet to the east of the project boundary, Western Sierra Collegiate Academy located approximately 750 feet to the north, and St. Matthew Lutheran Church located approximately 1,300 feet to the east.
 The proposed multi-family residential development project itself would also be introducing noise sensitive receptors due to the residential nature of the project.